Dashboard › Global Health Threats

 Influenza A virus subtype H5N1

 Southeast Asia, East Asia, North America, Europe.
 Circulating in wild bird populations and poultry farms globally.
 Sporadic human cases from animal exposure.
-Moderate Active global circulation with limited human-to-human transmission.
-Malaysia DVS monitoring poultry imports and wild bird reservoirs.
-No sustained human transmission chains established.
+Moderate WHO tracked 4 human H5N1 cases in early 2026 (3 in Cambodia; 1 fatal case in a child in Bangladesh) — all from animal contact, with no sustained human-to-human transmission.
+Clade 2.3.4.4b remains widespread in wild birds, poultry, and (in the Americas) dairy cattle.
+WHO assesses public health risk as low.
+Malaysia DVS monitors poultry imports and wild bird reservoirs.

 Mpox (Monkeypox)